carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 The solution to this problem is to _archive_ multiple files into smaller numbers of larger files before we transfer the data to improve our transfer efficiency.
 Sometimes we will combine archiving with _compression_ to reduce the amount of data we have to transfer and so speed up the transfer.
-The most common archiving command you will use on a (Linux) HPC cluster is `tar`. `tar` can be used to combine files into a single archive file and, optionally, compress it.
+The most common archiving command you will use on a (Linux) HPC cluster is `tar`.

+`tar` can be used to combine files and folders into a single archive file and, optionally, compress the result.
 Let's look at the file we downloaded from the lesson site, `amdahl.tar.gz`.

 The `.gz` part stands for _gzip_, which is a compression library.
 It's common (but not necessary!) that this kind of file can be interpreted by reading its name: it appears somebody took files and folders relating to something called "amdahl," wrapped them all up into a single file with `tar`, then compressed that archive with `gzip` to save space.

-Let's see if that's the case without unpacking the file.
+Let's see if that is the case, _without_ unpacking the file.
-`tar` prints the "**t**able of contents" with the `-t` flag, for the file specified by the `-f` flag and a filename.
+`tar` prints the "**t**able of contents" with the `-t` flag, for the file specified with the `-f` flag followed by the filename.
-Note that you can concatenate the two flags: writing `-t -f` separately, or `-tf` together, are interchangeable.
+Note that you can concatenate the two flags: writing `-t -f` is interchangeable with writing `-tf` together.
+However, the argument following `-f` must be a filename, so writing `-ft` will _not_ work.

 ```
 {{ site.local.prompt }} tar -tf amdahl.tar.gz